AWS GuardDuty

 Connection

-To connect to AWS GuardDuty from D3 SOAR, please follow this part to collect the required information below:
+To connect to AWS GuardDuty from D3 SOAR, follow this part to collect the required information below:

 Parameter | Description | Example |